Malaysia says it has not abandoned hope of finding MH370

-KUALA LUMPUR (Reuters) - Malaysia said on Tuesday that it has not abandoned hope of finding missing Malaysia Airlines flight MH370 and that it remains to be seen how a new report by investigators could help locate the aircraft.
+KUALA LUMPUR, Dec 20 (Reuters) - Malaysia said on Tuesday that it has not abandoned hope of finding missing Malaysia Airlines flight MH370 and that it remains to be seen how a new report by investigators could help locate the aircraft.

 Investigators searching for the missing plane recommended on Tuesday that the search area be extended by 25,000 sq km (9,650 sq miles).
 Australia - one of three search countries along with Malaysia and China - rejected the recommendation, citing a lack of "credible evidence" to extend the search.